Office of Financial Aid:

 Types of Aid

-Students can apply for the following types of aid:
+Students may be eligible for the following types of aid:

-Title IV Aid are federal student financial aid programs administered by the Department of Education that include, Pell Grants, Academic Competitiveness Grants, National SMART Grants, Iraq and Afghanistan Service Grants, Federal Supplemental Educational Opportunity Grants, TEACH Grants, Federal Work-Study Programs, Subsidized FFELP/Direct loans, Unsubsidized FFELP/Direct loans, FFELP/Direct PLUS loans for parents.
+- Federal Aid Programs - The Department of Education offers several federally funding programs under the Title IV that include, Pell Grants, Iraq and Afghanistan Service Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study Programs, Subsidized Direct loans, Unsubsidized Direct loans, Direct Parent Loan for Undergraduate Students (PLUS) for parents.

 - Grants - A grant is a need-based form of financial aid that does not have to be paid back.
 Students at Peirce College can apply for federal and state grants by completing a Free Application for Federal Student Aid (FAFSA).

 In an effort to make college loans more efficient and reliable, President Obama's new budget proposes that all federal education loans be made through the William D. Ford Federal Direct Student Loan (Direct Loan) Program, beginning July 1, 2010.
 Federal Direct Loan Program is similar to the Federal Family Educational Loan Program.
-The funds for these loans are provided by the U.S. government directly to students and parents through Peirce College.
+The funds for these loans are provided by the U.S. Government directly to students and parents.
 For more information please visit Direct Loan Web site.

 - Federal Work-Study (FWS) FWS funds are offered to full- and part-time students who demonstrate financial need.
 These funds will NOT be credited to your student account.
 If you take a FWS job, you will receive a paycheck for the hours you work.
 Positions are limited.
 The College freezes hiring when we reach the maximum number of students allotted to us by federal funding.